 “Luckily, eight days after going on the urgent list I had the life-saving operation.”

-Sarah is kindly raising money to bring Heart in a Box to the hospital, saying: “The transplant team at QEHB are amazing and took such good care of me.
+Sarah raised money to help bring Heart in a Box to the hospital, and said: “The transplant team at QEHB are amazing and took such good care of me.
 Thanks to them my nine year old son has his mum back.
 As a heart transplant patient I know only too well how desperate you can feel whilst waiting for a heart to become available, whilst being overwhelmed with a great sadness knowing that someone has lost their life.

 "This machine means that more patients will be able to make the most of organs that become available, more people can have successful transplants and more people will go on to make a full recovery like me.”